sureshpatta86/Hackathon2025/README.md

 1. **Twilio Authentication Error**: Verify your Account SID and Auth Token are correct
 2. **Phone Number Format**: Ensure phone numbers are in E.164 format (+1234567890)
-3. **Database Connection**: Make sure the SQLite database file has proper permissions
+3. **Database Connection**: Make sure the Azure PostgreSQL database connection is properly configured
 4. **Port Already in Use**: Change the port in package.json or kill the process using port 3000

 ### Error Codes